coateds/PSServerCollectionTools/README.md

 Another way to use this would be to log the results of taking some action on a list of servers that would be exported as a CSV.
 At a minimum this could be used to note the changes not made due to errors.
 It could also be used to create an 'undo' table.
 Consider the idea where a registry change is desired on a large number of servers.
 Start with a CSV file of the servers and add columns for existing value and type plus a success/fail column.
 The resulting collection of objects could be exported to a new CSV that could be used to remediate problems and even run an undo to set everything back to what it was originally.

 I have been using this module in my current gig for a couple of years.
 Recently, I have completed my first pass of Pester v5 tests including the script analyzer.
-This is in preperation for building out a pipeline and even publication on PSGallery.
+Finally, I have implemented a DevOps pipeline that publishes this to the PowerShell Gallery.
+My first version of this is available there now.